Prudence Bushnell: Career

-State Department and Rwandan genocide
+State Department and Rwanda 1994 genocide against Tutsi

 In 1993, Ambassador Moose was appointed Assistant Secretary of State for African Affairs by President Bill Clinton.
 Bushnell accompanied Moose to serve as Deputy Assistant Secretary.
 Bushnell's time in Washington was marked by extreme tension in Africa.
 On October 3, 1993, 18 U.S. soldiers were killed and 73 wounded in an attempt to apprehend warlord Mohamed Farrah Aidid at the Battle of Mogadishu in Somalia.
 The American public was appalled at the deaths and support for American involvement in African affairs suffered as a result.
 It was against this backdrop that the Rwandan genocide began.
 On April 6, 1994, Rwandan President Juvénal Habyarimana and Cyprien Ntaryamira, the President of Burundi, were both killed when their plane was shot down on approach to Kigali Airport in Rwanda.
 Responsibility for the assassinations has never been clearly established, however, the resulting chaos was the catalyst for the massacre of Tutsis at the hands of Rwanda's Hutu majority.

 Bushnell, who had been visiting the area just weeks before, released a memorandum immediately following the assassinations.
 In it, she predicted widespread violence and the military take-over of the Rwandan government and urged the U.S. government to take action to maintain order.
 Partly as a result of the Somali incident, the U.S. government chose not to heed Bushnell's recommendations, and on the next day, April 7, the Rwandan genocide began when several Tutsi government officials and moderate Hutu Prime Minister Agathe Uwilingiyimana were killed by Hutu militias.

 Bushnell began calling Rwandan military officials in an attempt to persuade them to cease the slaughter.
 Without a military commitment, however, her pleas for a stop to the violence fell on deaf ears.
 On April 29, 1994, Bushnell spoke with Colonel Théoneste Bagosora, a Rwandan military official who had been identified as a leader of the genocide.
 She warned him that the State Department was aware of the violence and called for an end to the massacres.
 Bagosora was eventually arrested and sentenced to 35 years imprisonment for his role in the genocide.

-Bushnell's attempts to stop the genocide and her conversations with Bagosora are dramatised in the 2005 film Sometimes in April.
+Bushnell's attempts to stop the genocide and her conversations with Bagosora are dramatised in the 2004 film Sometimes in April.
 Actress Debra Winger portrayed Bushnell in the film.